micro/go-micro/README.md

 ### Why has the license changed from Apache 2.0 to Polyform Noncommercial

-Go Micro was largely solo maintained effort for the entirety of its lifetime.
+Go Micro was largely a solo maintained effort for the entirety of its lifetime.
 It has enabled the creation of a company called Micro Services, Inc. which now focuses on [Micro](https://github.com/micro/micro) as a Service and has consolidated any interfaces here into a service library in that project.
 For the most part, Go Micro was unfunded and in some ways under appreciated.
 In version 3.0, going back to something of a personal project of more than 6 years
 I have made the hard decision to relicense as a noncommercial project.
 For any commercial applications I am looking for [github sponsorship](https://github.com/sponsors/asim)